 Isn’t it funny how you can try to do your best job in the studio to record something great, but then you stick an incredibly simple song like “I Will Follow You into the Dark” on there and it becomes one of your most beloved songs?

 Absolutely.
 We were coming off Transatlanticism, Chris had committed himself to the band.
 When we signed to Atlantic, we were telling ourselves and anybody who would listen that nothing had changed—we were just four guys going into the studio, Chris was producing again, we’re just doing it the same way we’d always done it, no pressure.
 But the reality was, there was a ton of pressure.
 And the pressure wasn’t so much that we had to have a hit, because that’s never been our motivation.
-That being said, I think the songs that are good on Plans rank among my favourite songs and some of the best songs I’ve ever written.
+That being said, I think the songs that are good on Plans rank among my favorite songs and some of the best songs I’ve ever written.
 I think “What Sarah Said” and “I Will Follow You into the Dark” alone launched this record into my top half.
 But I think the record suffered from a little bit of what Photo Album suffered from, which was: we had a pretty quick turnaround.
 Transatlanticism came out in fall of 2003 and we were in the studio making this record in early 2005, and we had toured our asses off on Transatlanticism.
 So I was in the ninth inning trying to finish the last couple songs.
 There are a few songs I see now and think, “Yeah, that one’s pretty undercooked.”

 Like which ones?